StuartApp/ansible-vault/README.md

 # ansible-vault role
-Installs and configures Hashicorp Vault for Ubuntu trusty/xenial servers.
+Installs and configures Hashicorp Vault for Linux distros which support `systemd`.
 It also sets AWS, LDAP/Jumpcloud and User&Password authentication methods.
 It uses Consul as the Storage backend.

 ## Requirements
 ![Ansible](https://img.shields.io/badge/ansible-2.8.2-green)